 In my position on the Regulatory Reform committee, I contributed to the elimination of over 1500 rules and regulations that had stifled business growth here in Michigan.

-I personally sponsored House Bill 4284/Public Act 5 of 2012 to prohibit extremist groups or individuals from disorderly contact at military funerals ensuring that grieving families can be protected.
+House Bill 4284, which I also sponsored, was signed into law to prohibit extremist groups or individuals from disorderly contact at military funerals ensuring that grieving families can be protected.

 Currently, I serve as vice chair of the House Natural Resources Committee, and a member on the following committees: Agriculture, Local Government, Regulatory Reform, and Tourism.
 My service on these committees has directly impacted legislation signed into law to the benefit of the people in the 103rd House District.